-Although Captain Marvel isn't due out until 2019 — a full year after Avengers: Infinity War — most fans are expecting Brie Larson's Carol Danvers to appear before that.
+Although Captain Marvel isn't due out until 2019 — a full year after Avengers: Infinity War — the evidence is building that Brie Larson's Carol Danvers will appear before that.
 In the comics, Carol Danvers was a major supporting character long before she gained superpowers; Infinity War is likely to take the same approach.

 "Um....Captain Barvel.
 Totally different character."

 More recently, during an interview, Joe Russo was invited to comment on Brie Larson's casting as the iconic superhero:

 “It’s an incredible piece of casting.
 You couldn’t ask for better.
 Not only is she an amazingly talented actor but she’s a wonderful human being.
 We’re really looking forward to the opportunity of re-teaming with her…"

 Most excitingly, though, the official casting call for Infinity War also made mention of "Carol Danvers / Captain Marvel"!
 So it seems pretty certain that Carol Danvers is appearing in Infinity War.
 That said, Captain Marvel co-writer Nicole Perlman is openly discussing the fact that her film is an origin story — she's observed that the origin is too similar to that of Green Lantern, and so it's been subject to heavy rewrites.
 Comic book fans are never particularly happy about rewriting an origin, but that interview in itself suggests that Carol Danvers won't don the Captain Marvel costume in Infinity War.